Guide to historic pubs in London

 Bucket of blood, anyone?

-The Lamb and Flag, or as it used to be known, The Bucket of Blood, since it's said to have been the location of many bare-knuckle scraps in the 1900s, is a London watering hole dating back to the 1700s.
-It was one of Charles Dickens' favourite places to drink (which pub hasn't he been to?), and poet John Dryden was almost murdered at this exact location before it became a licensed pub many moons ago.
-But thankfully, things are a little calmer these days, and you can chill out with a seasonal brew or craft lager perched on the standing bar out the front if the weather permits.
+The Lamb and Flag, or as it used to be known, The Bucket of Blood, is a London watering hole dating back to the 1700s.
+It was one of Charles Dickens' favourite places to drink, and poet John Dryden was almost murdered at this exact location before it became a licensed pub many moons ago.
+Thankfully, things are a little calmer these days, and you can chill out with a seasonal brew or craft lager perched on the standing bar out front if the weather permits.

 The Grenadier – Historic pubs